Timeline of the Industrial Revolution

 1790- Edmund Cartwright produced another invention called a wool combing machine.
 He patented the invention which arranged the fibres of wool.

 1799- The Combination Act received royal assent in July, preventing workers in England collectively bargaining in groups or through unions for better pay and improved working conditions.
 In the same year, on the 9th October a group of English textile workers in Manchester rebelled against the introduction of machinery which threatened their skilled craft.
 This was one of the initial riots that would occur under the Luddite movement.

 1800- Around 10 million tons of coal had been mined in Britain.

 The Trevithick locomotive

-1801- Richard Trevithick, a mining engineer and inventor drove a steam powered locomotive down the streets of Camborne.
+1801- Richard Trevithick, a mining engineer and inventor drove a steam powered locomotive down the streets of Camborne in Cornwall.
 He was a pioneer of steam-powered transport and built the first working railway locomotive.

 1804- The first locomotive railway journey took place in February, the Trevithick invention successfully hauled a train along a tramway in Merthyr Tydfil.